wjcx-zh/cpp-docs.zh-tw/docs/standard-library/input-stream-member-functions.md

 }
 ```

- 程式會假設資料記錄是完全依照結構指定的方式格式化，沒有任何終止歸位字元或換行字元。
+ The program assumes that the data records are formatted exactly as specified by the structure with no terminating carriage-return or linefeed characters.

-##  <a name="vclrftheseekgandtellgfunctionsanchor7"></a> seekg 和 tellg 函式
+##  <a name="vclrftheseekgandtellgfunctionsanchor7"></a> The seekg and tellg Functions
- 輸入檔案資料流會保留內部指標，該指標指向檔案中接下來要讀取資料的位置。 您可以使用 `seekg` 函式來設定這個指標，如下所示：
+ Input file streams keep an internal pointer to the position in the file where data is to be read next.
+You set this pointer with the `seekg` function, as shown here:

 ```
 #include <iostream>